Recombinant human IL-1β protein (Qk101)

 • >98%, by SDS-PAGE quantitative densitometry

-• Source: Expressed in E. coli
+• Expressed in E. coli

 • Animal origin-free (AOF) and carrier protein-free

-• Manufactured in Cambridge, UK
+• Manufactured in our Cambridge, UK laboratories

-• Lyophilized from HEPES/NaCl/Cys
+• Lyophilized from HEPES, NaCl, Cys

-• Resuspend in water at >100 µg/ml, prepare single-use aliquots, add carrier protein if desired and store frozen at -20°C or -80°C
+• Resuspend in sterile-filtered water at >50 µg/ml, add carrier protein if desired, prepare single use aliquots and store frozen at -20 °C (short-term) or -80 °C (long-term).

-Featured applications
+Featured applications:

-• Maintenance of hematopoietic progenitor cells
+• Maintenance and differentiation of hematopoietic stem cells

 • Activation of M2 macrophages